firezone/firezone/swift/apple/README.md

 **Be sure to re-enable SIP to test the app in a production-like environment.**

-You may consider using a macOS VM (such as Parallels Desktop) to develop the macOS client, as it's easier to disable SIP, take snapshots, and muck around with your system configuration without risking your main machine.
+You may consider using a macOS VM (such as Parallels Desktop) to test the standalone macOS client, as it can be easier to test different macOS versions and configurations without risking your main machine.

 ## Building